Updated: Nov 1, 2022

 There's no need to travel

-It can be overwhelming going out for the first time with your new baby.
-The big advantage of having your newborn photos at home is that you don't need to set foot outside your door.
-No worrying about whether you've packed all the things your baby may need, then arriving at the studio all flustered and stressed.
-It took me around 2 months to get properly out and about with my daughter and to look like I vaguely knew what I was doing.
-So how amazing is it to have your photographer (that's me), come straight to you instead?
-You'll have everything to hand, you don't get blinded by studio lights or feel intimidated in any way and you can fall asleep in your favourite armchair straight afterwards.
-If baby allows.
-It's a BIG deal being in front of a camera when you've just had a baby a matter of days ago and you've struggled to find the time to have a shower or get out of your pyjamas.
+It can be overwhelming going out for the first time with your new baby, so how amazing is it to have your photographer come straight to your door?
+A huge advantage.
+No worrying about whether you've packed all the things your baby may need, then arriving at an unfamiliar studio all flustered and stressed.
+Instead, you'll have everything to hand, you don't get blinded by studio lights or feel intimidated in any way and you can fall asleep in your favourite armchair straight afterwards.

 There's no unnatural posing